-YEAR 8 CURRICULUM LETTER: AUTUMN 2023
+YEAR 8 CURRICULUM LETTER: AUTUMN 2024

 Welcome to our Autumn term Curriculum Letter.
 There are plenty of activities for students to get involved in this term and many departments will be running exciting activities in the run up to Christmas.
-Watch out for the Extra-Curricular Clubs list - out next week.
 More general information about the curriculum can be found here.